For Active Tots

 5 to 12-year-olds get hands-on in Spark!Lab at Morris Museum, A Smithsonian Affiliate museum in Morristown, through a series of engineering and design challenges.
 Younger siblings (ages 1 to 4) can get in on the fun, too, in the Young Inventor Space.

-Newark Museum of Art in Newark always has compelling art on view, but aspiring creators will most enjoy the events designed especially for toddlers, preschoolers and grade schoolers hosted by the museum.
+Newark Museum of Art in Newark always has compelling art on view, but aspiring creators will most enjoy the events designed especially for toddlers, preschoolers, grade-schoolers and teens hosted by the museum.

 On our radar: We are eagerly anticipating the opening of MOMI (Museum of Makers + Innovators) in Basking Ridge, which plans to be an inclusive gathering place featuring professionally designed indoor and outdoor exhibits “that are both educational and fun for all ages.”